chess-octane/hexagonal-python/README.md

 2. Migrate database with Django: `make rundjangomigrations`
 3. Django server: `make rundjangoserver`
 4. Flask server: `make runflaskserver`
+5. FastAPI server: `make runfastapiserver`

-After that, you should have 2 HTTP servers running, Django at port 8000 and Flask at port 5000.
+After that, you should have 3 HTTP servers running, Django at port 8000, Flask at port 5000 and FastAPI at port 9000.

 ## Testing